siyingxie/VCR_infant/readme.md

 git clone https://github.com/siyingxie/VCR_infant.git
 ```
 ## Demo codes

+_Here are six exmaples corresponding to the six main analyses in the study._

-IMPORTANT: To run the demo codes, a [LIBSVM] toolbox is required.
+#### IMPORTANT: To run the demo codes, a [LIBSVM] toolbox is required.
 Please see the "Dependency" and "Installation" sections for details.

 - Decode object categories in time (runtime: ~ 2 min)
     ```sh